I’ve been running an Airbnb business in Kuala Lumpur for five years now, and I have my fair share of bittersweet experiences.

 Loose Wire Connections

 You should check this first.
-Sometimes when my cleaner vacuums the back of the TV cabinet, she sometimes accidentally yanks one of the ethernet cables lose.
+Sometimes, when my cleaner vacuums the back of the TV cabinet, she accidentally yanks one of the ethernet cables lose.

 Solution 1: All you have to do is to reconnect the cables and make sure it’s secured.
-But if the cables were totally disconnected, how would you know which port should the cable go into?
+But what if the wires are disconnected, how would you know which port should the cable go into?

 Before you face internet issues, it would be a smart idea to take pictures of the back of your router and modem as a reference to see the correct wire connections.

 The Router Needs to Be Restarted

 This one time, I got yet another complaint that my internet was not working.
 I’ve made sure all the connections were secure.
 But the internet symbol was still orange.

 Solution 2: I called the internet provider (Maxis).
 The representative told me to restart the router and leave it unplugged for a minute and replug it back on.